Your mortgage fell through on closing day? What to do now

 7. Closing delayed due to documentation

-Mortgage loan fell through before closing day: FAQs
+Mortgage loan fell through before closing day: FAQ

-Let's look at several lingering questions you may still have about your mortgage falling through upon closing.
+Let's look at the answers to several common questions about what happens when a mortgage falls through upon closing.

 How often do closings fall through?